codepath/android_guides/Consuming-APIs-with-Retrofit.md

 }
 ```

 In the past, Retrofit relied on the [Gson](https://github.com/google/gson) library to parse JSON data.
 Retrofit 2 now supports many different parsers for processing network response data.
-If you are not sure which one to use, you should use the Gson converter.
+If you are not sure which one to choose, use the Gson converter for now.

 |Converter  | Library
 |-----------|------------------------------------------------